-At our October AGM the 2020 Board was welcomed in.
+At our September AGM the 2022 Board was welcomed in.
 We’d love you to meet them.
-As you read you will see we are committed to AFCNA’s vision and mission and you may find out some fun facts you didn’t know about us!
+As you read you will see we are committed to AFCNA’s vision and mission.

 Treasurer: Gretha van Eck